Sri Lanka Army: Women in the Sri Lanka Army

 The regimental centre of the corps was established on 17 November 1997 at Borella.
-Male Major General W.A.A. de Silva RSP USP was the first Colonel Commandant of the Regiment and female Lieutenant Colonel M.H.P.S.
-Perera, USP was the first Centre Commandant.
+Male Major General W.A.A. de Silva RSP USP was the first Colonel Commandant of the Regiment from 1997 to 1998 and female Lieutenant Colonel M.H.P.S.
+Perera, USP was the first Centre Commandant from 1998 to 2004.
 Major General H.I.G.
 Wijerathna, USP was the first female colonel commandant of this regiment who served from 2008 to 2010 and Brigadier D.T.N.
 Munasinghe was the second female to be appointed as the colonel commandant in 2016.

 The primary aim of raising Women's Corps was to provide telephone operators, computer operators, nurses and clerks, to release the male counterparts to the battle field.
 However, women soldiers were also employed on field duties later.
 Six more battalions were created in the 1990s and 2000s.

-Over 25 female soldiers have been killed in action with the first in 1997.
+Over 25 female soldiers had been killed in action with the first in 1997.

+In 2009, one female captain and two female corporals became members of the Sri Lanka Army Commando Regiment after completing commando training.

 In 2021, a special 'Women Corps Quick Reaction Rider Team' was formed to operate in an emergency situation in Jaffna; female soldiers were in motorcycles.

+Apart from the Women's Corps women are now recruited in the Sri Lanka Signals Corps, Military Intelligence Corps, Sri Lanka Army Medical Corps, Sri Lanka Corps of Military Police, Sri Lanka Army General Service Corps, Corps of Engineer Services, Sri Lanka Army Ordnance Corps and Sri Lanka Army Service Corps.